RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-2.md

 disappointed with the last few chapters, but I promised myself to withhold judgement until the final chapter, trusting Isayama to masterfully end the story.
 Instead, in my opinion, the writing crashed and burned.
-I want to explain why I felt like (almost) every character and the story was butchered.
+I want to explain why I felt like (almost) every character and the story were butchered.
 In [Part One](2021-04-07-shingeki-no-kyojin-part-1.md), I discussed Zeke.
 In this Part Two, I'll cover Reiner.

 __Warning__: Major plot spoilers below for Shingeki no Kyojin.